Analytic solutions for stochastic hybrid models of gene regulatory networks: Introduction

 The basic setting is outlined in Section~\ref{sec:formulation}.

-This system has to be complemented by suitable boundary and initial conditions: we will show that the requirement of the solution to be a probability distribution -- and in particular a positive-valued $L^1$-function -- determines a specific choice of boundary conditions.
+{Due to the terms $a-bx,c-dx$ in~\eqref{eq:system}, t}his system has to be complemented by suitable boundary and initial conditions: {this subtlety is often omitted in papers dealing with similar models.
+Correct boundary conditions for models rather similar to ours (and some generalizations thereof) have been already derived in~\cite{faggionato2009non,zeiser2010autocatalytic}.} We will show that {already} the requirement of the solution to be a probability distribution -- and in particular a positive-valued $L^1$-function -- determines a specific choice of boundary conditions.
 Furthermore, we are interested in calculating analytically the equilibrium distribution.
 These distributions can be computed numerically in a few special cases but in order to understand their properties it is useful to have explicit formulas for the solutions: this is done in Section~\ref{sec:balance-1d}.
+Results that are comparable to ours have been obtained in the literature: we especially mention~\cite{faggionato2009non,zeiser2010autocatalytic}. {{On one hand, more general models have been studied in~\cite{faggionato2009non}, but the explicit character of our model allows us to clarify the role of boundary conditions which are (in our case) derivable from the equation itself and remove all normalization issues: we believe that our studies show a way how most general problems formulated in~\cite{faggionato2009non} can be attacked.
+On the other hand, \cite{zeiser2010autocatalytic} opts for a more detailed analysis of four models, which correspond to special cases of~\eqref{eq:system} involving specific choices of $\lambda,\mu$ that are only allowed to be either constant (``unregulated promoter type''), or else linear or affine functions; as well as of $a,b,c,d$.
+Indeed, both switching rates $\lambda=\lambda(x)$ and $\mu=\mu(x)$ of our model depend on the protein concentration $x$ (in the jargon of~\cite{zeiser2010autocatalytic}, we are allowing for autocatalytic networks), while other models, for which analytical solutions of the equilibrium distribution have been derived, allow for constant switching rates~\cite{friedman2006linking,bena2006dichotomous,hufton2016intrinsic} only.}}